1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 Microservices use this to register themselves in the 1Backend registry.
 The 1Backend server uses this to address itself.

+## `OB_TEST`

+Microservices and the 1Backend server uses this envar to detect if they are running as part of a test.

+When set to true, subsystems act accordingly: for example the datastore will prefix tables with random numbers to provide a unique and clean environment for each test.

 ## `OB_NODE_ID`

 For information about this, please refer to the [Registry Svc Node section](/docs/built-in-services/registry-svc#node)